pulumi/workshops/azure-intro/java/content/lab-03/README.md

 In the previous lab, we deployed our static HTML files to Azure Storage.

-In the third lab of this workshop, we're going to deploy Nginx to Azure App Service.
+In the third lab of this workshop, we're going to deploy NGINX, an open source web server, to Azure App Service.

 ## Step 1 &mdash; Create an App Service Plan